infi-nl/coding-dojo-netcore/README.md

 For example, open the `test.csproj` file in Jetbrains or Visual Studio, or the project folder in VSCode.
 See what the CLI generated for you.

+> ⚠ Don't forget to stop the `dotnet run` server, or else port `:5000` will be taken and break the next steps!

 ### Step 01 - Running the Dojo Code

 We're ready to dive in.
 Start with these steps: